 Important Regulatory Updates/Changes

-Recent changes in policies by the Department of Education will allow more students access to funding.
-These changes will affect the following groups of students:
+Recent changes in policies by the Department of Education will expand access to aid and affect the following groups of students:

 General Eligibility Requirements